-We manage our company in an honest and transparent manner.
-Our conduct towards business partners, employees, and the public is always characterized by integrity.
-This means that any conversation and discussion inside or outside the company is always conducted in a courteous manner.
-Criticism is always expressed constructively and with respect to the other person.
+We manage our company in an honest, transparent manner.
+Our conduct towards business partners, employees and the public is always characterised by integrity.
+This means that any conversation and discussion inside and outside the Company always conducted in a courteous manner.
+Critisim is always expressed constructively and with respect to the other person.